Franzzzzzzzz/NDDEM/README.md

 ## Operating system support
 All parts of this code have been tested on all recent versions of Windows, Mac and Linux.

-## Installating instructions and documentation
+## Installation instructions and documentation
 Installation instructions and documentation is split between the c++ and javascript code, and can be found here:
  - [NDDEM solver and texturing server](https://franzzzzzzzz.github.io/NDDEM/CppCode/html/index.html)
  - [Visualisation](https://franzzzzzzzz.github.io/NDDEM/visualise/docs/index.html)